-The LKA camera sensor is on the windshield ahead of the rearview mirror.
+LKA uses a camera sensor installed on the windshield ahead of the rearview mirror to detect lane markings.
+It may provide brief steering assist if it detects an unintended lane departure.
+It may further provide an audible alert or the driver seat may pulse indicating that a lane marking has been crossed.

-To turn LKA on and off, press on the steering wheel.
+To turn LKA on and off, press in the steering wheel.
+If equipped, the indicator light on the button comes on when LKA is on and turns off when LKA is disabled.

-When on, / is green if LKA is available to assist and provide LDW alerts.
-It may assist by gently turning the steering wheel and display / as amber if the vehicle approaches a detected lane marking without using a turn signal in that direction.
-It may also provide an LDW alert by flashing / amber as the lane marking is crossed.
+When on, is white, if equipped, indicating that the system is not ready to assist. /=: is green if LKA is ready to assist.
+LKA may assist by gently turning the steering wheel if the vehicle approaches a detected lane marking. (=) is amber when assisting.
+It may also provide a Lane Departure Warning (LDW) alert by flashing /=; amber if the vehicle crosses a detected lane marking.
+Additionally, there may be three beeps, or the driver seat may pulse three times, on the right or left, depending on the lane departure direction.

-Additionally, there may be three beeps on the right or left, depending on the lane departure direction.
+Take Steering

 The LKA system does not continuously steer the vehicle.
-If I KA does not detect active driver steering, an alert and chime may be provided.
-Move the steering wheel to dismiss.
+If LKA does not detect active driver steering, an alert and chime may be provided.
+Steer the vehicle to dismiss.
+LKA may become temporarily unavailable after repeated take steering alerts.
+The system performance may be affected by: